-This course provides a basic understanding of the development of modern biological sciences, scientists, and the impact of biological knowledge, and covers basic biological scientific principles in major sub-disciplines such as molecular biology, physiology, and modern life science and medicine.
+This course provides an understanding of the development of modern biological sciences and covers basic biological scientific principles in major sub-disciplines such as evolution, molecular biology, physiology, and medicine.
 By presenting major Nobel Prize winning research in biology, the course provides insight into the unique mindsets of Nobel laureates, noting the creativity and logical reasoning behind their Nobel Prize winning research.
 Both social and business impacts of their scientific contributions will be discussed, with emphasis on how scientific knowledge affects politics, history, religions, and daily life.
-Prerequisites: SCI 251 or SCI 265 or permission of instructor Session Cycle: Fall, Spring Yearly Cycle: Annual
+Prerequisites: SCI 251 or SCI 265 or permission of the instructor Session Cycle: Fall, Spring